gardener/landscapercli/docs/commands/quickstart/install.md

 indicating an empty registry.

-Afterwards, you can use the tools of your choice to push artifacts against the localhost:5000 registry url, e.g.
+Afterward, you can use the tools of your choice to push artifacts against the localhost:5000 registry url, e.g.

 TODO: verify special /etc/hosts domain name for docker push